TimotheeMathieu/adastop/README.md

 Comparator Saved
 ```
 After this first step, it is still undecided what is the ranking of PPO  (e.g. the "continue" decisions).
-We have to generate new runs for all the algorithms in order to have more information and be able to.
+We have to generate new runs for all the algorithms in order to have more information and be able to rank PPO.
 Once these runs are generated, we continue the process.

 ```console
 > adastop compare examples/walker1.csv